kikeyama/splunk-circleci-app/README.md

 ## Open issues

-If you find issues or feature request, feel free to open [issues](https://github.com/kikeyama/splunk-circleci-app/issues).
+If you find issues or feature requests, feel free to open [issues](https://github.com/kikeyama/splunk-circleci-app/issues).